-Most projects in the Cottingham lab have tackled ecological research questions, typically in freshwater lakes and ponds.
+Over the years, most of Kathy’s projects have tackled ecological research questions, often in freshwater ecosystems.
 For a sampling of past papers, click here for a Google Scholar search for papers Kathy has co-authored.

 Our current ecological projects include: